Experts say Ontario’s decision to raise its tax on foreign home buyers will do little to cool the province’s hot market.

 Gallery: Buying a house: watch out for hidden costs!
 (Espresso)

-While BMO Capital Markets Chief Economist Douglas Porter says he will keep an open mind about the impacts of the tax hike, he is not yet not convinced it will have a big effect».
+While BMO Capital Markets Chief Economist Douglas Porter says he will keep an open mind regarding the impacts of the tax hike, he is not yet not convinced it will have a big effect».

 He believes non-resident investors were a big source of pressure in the Toronto and Vancouver markets in 2016 and 2017, around the time foreign buyer taxes were introduced in both provinces.